LTLA/BiocWorkflow2015/converted/workflow.md

 This requires some care to maintain statistical rigour, as peaks are called with the same data used to test for DB.
 Alternatively, window-based approaches count reads into sliding windows across the genome.
 This is a more direct strategy that avoids problems with data re-use and can provide increased DB detection power [@lun2014denovo].
-However, its correct implementation is not straightforward due to the subtleties with interpretation of the false dicovery rate (FDR).
+However, its correct implementation is not straightforward due to the subtleties with interpretation of the false discovery rate (FDR).

 This article describes a computational workflow for performing a DB analysis with sliding windows.
 The aim is to facilitate the practical implementation of window-based DB analyses by providing detailed code and expected output.